Links on Android Authority may earn us a commission. Learn more.

 - Blue direction point: An app used the Apple Watch’s location services

 You can find the complete list of Apple Watch icons, including the icons of running apps, here.

-Apple filled in the digital crown of the Apple Watch Series 3 to indicate the LTE variant.
+Apple colored in the digital crown of the Apple Watch Series 3 red to indicate the LTE variant.
 Notably, this didn’t prove all that popular, and the company changed the red dot to a more subtle red ring from the Series 4 onwards.

-Unfortunately, no. There’s no way to change the Apple Watch’s red dot to any other hue.
+Unfortunately, no. There’s no way to change the Apple Watch’s red dot to any other color.